 This isn’t an article about why remote working is a good thing, but we think it is important to realise it is.

 If you agree it is a good thing, you will also see that having a remote CTO makes a bold statement that the company is invested in a remote culture.

 Onsite staff don’t get preferential treatment (as is often the case) and communication and decision making is more open and well documented by default – this means that the value we can provide will outlast just the time we are with your company.

 In a lot of early stage companies space is a huge factor.
 This seems like a small point but a remote CTO doesn’t need a desk – nor do we need a computer or any other resource that would end up costing you money you hadn’t budgeted for.

-Finally, assuming that you aren’t located in London.
-If we were working remotely for you we would be able to use all of the resources available to someone working in London – which means your company can benefit from having someone in the capital without needing to pay the rent costs.
+Finally, assuming that you aren’t located in Belfast.
+If we were working remotely for you we would be able to use all of the resources available to someone working in Belfast – which means your company can benefit from having someone in the capital without needing to pay the rent costs.
 This could mean setting up investor meetings, going to relevant meet-ups to try and attract new talent, or demoing your product at demo days.

 What makes you think people like working under you?

 You can check Toby’s LinkedIn profile for some recommendations from previous folk who worked under us, here are some quotes;

 he fully supported me from the day one.
 He is a great developer and even better leader.
 I never expected that I can grow so much during 2 years period that we worked together.
 I would recommend Toby to any leadership or dev role.